Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Job Templates (Jobs in API)
 ---------------------------
-In this step you need create job template.
+In this step you need to create job template.
 Set a type of job template as `type` parameter.
-Set main library with name ob job binary was created at previous step and set name of job template.
+Set main library with name ob job binary which was created at previous step and set name of job template.
 Example of
 command:

 .. code:: bash